The objective of the Friends is to preserve the fabric of Bardwell Church and the churchyard in as good a state of repair as possible.

 Update from the Chairman

-Overall the Friends raised £4288 over the year, including the money raised at events, members subscriptions (£990), and donations (£1845).
-My grateful thanks go to the Friends committee, to the Open Gardens sub-committee, to the Friends members, to all those who organised, helped at, and supported our events and work parties over the year, and to those who donated generously to our funds – without all of you much less would have been achieved.
+I would like to record my grateful thanks to the Friends committee, to the Friends members, to all those who organised, helped at, and supported our work parties over the year, and to those who subscribed to or donated generously to our funds – without all of you much less would have been achieved.

 The Friends of Bardwell Church Newsletter is normally published annually, providing a roundup of the previous year's events, AGM reports, what's on the horizon and more.